tekknolagi/tekknolagi.github.com/_posts/2025-08-13-linear-scan.md

   b.liveIn = live
 ```

-Anyay, here is the mostly-copied annotated implementation of BuildIntervals
+Anyway, here is the mostly-copied annotated implementation of BuildIntervals
 from the Wimmer2010 paper:

 ```ruby